Skip to main content

 PyTorch's torch.distributed.checkpoint (DCP) is the standard sharded API.
 It writes one file per rank into a single checkpoint directory: __0_0.distcp, __1_0.distcp, etc. A small metadata file records the sharding layout.
 Loading reads each file in parallel, optionally re-sharding if the load topology differs from the save topology.

-DeepSpeed's checkpoint format (zero_to_fp32.py) does the same shape with different file naming.
+DeepSpeed's sharded checkpoint uses one file per pipeline/model-parallel rank pair (e.g. zero_pp_rank_0_mp_rank_00_model_states.pt); zero_to_fp32.py is the offline consolidator that re-assembles them into a single FP32 state dict.
 Megatron-LM uses its own scheme keyed by TP rank, PP stage, and DP replica.

 For interoperability, recent PyTorch versions (torch.distributed.checkpoint.format_utils) can convert sharded checkpoints to a single .pt file for downstream consumption (inference deployments, model card uploads).
 The conversion is one-time and runs offline.